 Building a digital program is kind of like baking a macaron: you need the right ingredients, combined in the right way, or it’s just not going to work!
 No smooth round top, no bubbly little feet, no crispy outside and chewy inside.
 Sure, it might still be tasty – but it won’t be as good as it could be!

 In the same way, your ingredients – your infrastructure – can make or break your digital program.
-So, if you’re working on getting a digital program off the ground, set yourself up for success by considering the following 6 pieces of infrastructure.
+So, if you’re working on getting a digital program off the ground, set yourself up for success by considering the following 6 ingredients.
 Then, get baking!

 A philanthropy-minded website